Cognigy/Documentation/docs/ai/installation/saas-service-health.md

 Within the platform, you can do the following:

 - **Check Statuses by Product**.
 View the current status and daily performance metrics for each specific product offered by Cognigy.
 This information enables you to monitor the health of the services you rely on.
 - **View Past Incidents**.
 Access detailed incident history to review past issues and their resolutions.
-This information helps you track the system's reliability over time.
+This information helps you track the system reliability over time.
 - **Subscribe to Updates**.
 Stay informed by subscribing to updates.
 You will receive notifications about system performance and incidents through your preferred communication channels.

 ## Availability